KevinChang0618/Predict-Citizen-Income-with-Machine-Learning/README.md

 5. Classification Tree with confusion matrix get accuracy 84.46% and error rate 15.54%

 # Conclusion
 Based on above method results, the adult data analysis fit the Logistic Regression the best with the lowest prediction classification error rate.
+And we also find that the group of people who have a wife, have a PhD background and work  related to technology such as computer engineering that have the most possible probability to be classified as high income citizens in the US.
+The analysis result reveals that males have significantly more income than females on average.
+In other words, this data has a gender gap on income, which was a society issue back to 1996.
+Besides, older people are more likely to have higher income.